-- November 2018-Click It or Ticket National Mobilization: All state and local law enforcement agencies will be recruited to participate in statewide selective enforcement patrols.
-All law enforcement agencies in Utah will be asked to pledge their support for the campaign by declaring zero tolerance towards unbuckled motorists during their regular patrols. - February 2019-Buckle Up for The Ones You Love: This state initiative targets male hard-core non-users in conjunction with Valentine's Day, with the Utah Highway Patrol performing statewide enforcement patrols. - March 2019-Click It or Ticket Day or Night: This nighttime enforcement mobilization will focus on Salt Lake City, West Valley City, and Ogden City, which are all identified high risk locations for nighttime unrestrained fatalities.
+- 236. November 2019-Click It or Ticket National Mobilization: Paid and earned media will support HVE communication and enforcement efforts statewide. - 237.
+February 2020-Buckle Up for The Ones You Love: This state initiative targets male hard-core non-users in conjunction with Valentine's Day, with the Utah Highway Patrol performing statewide enforcement patrols.
+Earned media will be the primary source of communications for this campaign. - 238.
+March 2020-Click It or Ticket Day or Night: This nighttime enforcement mobilization will focus on Salt Lake City, West Valley City, and Ogden City, or other cities where identified, which are all identified high risk locations for nighttime unrestrained fatalities.
 All law enforcement agencies that serve these areas will be recruited to participate in the campaign by conducting selective nighttime enforcement patrols in strategically identified locations.
-Participating agencies will be provided with guidelines for conducting effective enforcement during these time periods.
-In addition, campaign-specific messaging and educational outreach efforts will be used to support the enforcement activity. - May 2019-Click It or Ticket National Mobilization: State and local law enforcement agencies in the 17 counties included in the statewide seat belt observational study will perform statewide selective enforcement patrols.
-In addition, rural agencies in the target counties will be recruited to participate.
-All law enforcement agencies in Utah will be asked to pledge their support for the campaign by declaring zero tolerance towards unbuckled motorists during their regular patrols. - August/September 2019-Rural Enforcement Campaign: Law enforcement agencies in the seven pilot rural counties (Cache, Carbon, Box Elder, Sanpete, San Juan, Sevier, Tooele) with be recruited to support this initiative.
+Paid and earned media will be used along with campaign-specific messaging and educational outreach efforts. - 239.
+May 2020-Click It or Ticket National Mobilization: Paid and earned media will support HVE communication and enforcement efforts statewide.
+All law enforcement agencies in Utah will be asked to pledge their support for the campaign by declaring zero tolerance towards unbuckled motorists during their regular patrols.

+240. August/September 2020-Rural Enforcement Campaign: Law enforcement agencies in the seven pilot rural counties (Cache, Carbon, Box Elder, Sanpete, San Juan, Sevier, Tooele) will be recruited to support this initiative.
 Rural-specific messaging that supports the ongoing efforts of the pilot rural seat belt program will be used to support this effort.
+Paid and earned media will be used to support this effort.